Fr. Anthony Conmy

 Assigned as follows:

-Summary of Abuse Allegations against Fr.
+Summary of Sexual Abuse Allegations against Fr.
 Anthony Conmy:

 Conmy died in 1979.
-It is unclear from the documents provided by the Diocese of Scranton to the grand jury if he remained in ministry until his death or not.
+It is unclear if he remained in ministry until his death or not.
 It appears from his assignment history in The Official Catholic Directory that he was in active ministry at St. Mary’s Assumption at the time of his death.